 As well as severity, you may want to categorise the type of issue in your bug report.
 As mentioned above, there are design issues and functionality issues, but there are also many more such as server, regression, performance, validation and configuration issues.
 This is again something that may be worth noting, as it can help the issue get investigated and resolved.

 The report should also be assigned to the correct person.
 Who this is will depend on the project, but this should have been defined and agreed beforehand as part of your project development process.

 Sometimes extra details can prove invaluable – like mentioning whether the issue is intermittent, despite the steps, or linking to previous tickets that may be related to the problem at hand.

 Finally, while these guidelines have been aimed at testers, they can also be very useful during the User Acceptance Testing (UAT) process, when clients need to provide feedback to your team.
 UAT testers should be encouraged to report back their findings in the format detailed above, as this will help facilitate a quick and effective feedback loop and so be beneficial for all involved.
 Be sure to have these conversations with the client prior to the UAT phase, and work with them to make this process easy for everyone.

 A good bug report is all about communicating and describing – and taking a little care and time to do so will pay dividends for all involved.
 Of course, there are no set rules, and all teams work to different processes, but as long as you consider the key components – title, description, steps to replicate, evidence to support, and severity rating – you can’t go wrong!
 Remember that being concise and thorough is of paramount importance, as is thinking of your audience.

 Done well, these bug reports will help enable a swift, cost-efficient project lifecycle.
 And your development team will be busting those bugs in no time!

-To find out more about our quality assurance process at Box UK, visit the Software Testing section of our website - and be sure to sign up to our mailing list for more top tips, delivered direct to your inbox.
+To find out more about our quality assurance process at Box UK, visit the Software Testing section of our website.